Format (Common Lisp): Prefix parameters

 Prefix parameters enable an injection of additional information into a directive to operate upon, similar to the operation of parameters when provided to a function.
 Prefix parameters are always optional, and, if provided, must be located between the introducing ~ and either the modifiers or, if none present, the directive type.
-The values are separated by commas, but do not tolerate whitespaces on either side.
+The values are separated by commas, but do not tolerate white spaces on either side.
 The number and type of these parameters depends on the directive and the influence of potential modifiers.

 Two particular characters may be utilized as prefix parameter values with distinctive interpretation: v or V acts as a placeholder for an integer number or character from the format arguments which is consumed and placed into its stead.
 The second special character, #, is substituted by the tally of format arguments yet abiding their consumption.
-Both v and # enable behavior defined by dynamic content injected into the prefix parameter list.
+Both V and # enable behavior defined by dynamic content injected into the prefix parameter list.

-The v parameter value introduces a functionality equivalent to a variable in the context of general programming.
+The V parameter value introduces a functionality equivalent to a variable in the context of general programming.
 Given this simple scenario, in order to left-pad a binary representation of the integer number 5 to at least eight digits with zeros, the literal solution is as follows: